What is a Police Patrol Officer?

 - Testify in court to present evidence or act as witness in traffic and criminal cases.

-Police Patrol Officer Skills
+What Every Police Patrol Officer Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.